mondo-project/mondo-integration/README.md

     ant -Dnative-package-type=jar -lib /usr/share/java/ivy.jar -f uk.ac.york.mondo.integration.artemis/fetch-deps.xml
     ```

-In both cases, you may have to _run it twice_ in order to succeed.
+You may have to the Ant job _run it twice_ in order to succeed.

 ### Hawk